Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

    rosetta_scripts
    ...

-If your Rosetta installation location varies, you will need to change the ``ROSETTA=`` variable at the top of each run script to the correct location.
+If your Rosetta installation location varies, you will need to change the ``ROSETTA=`` variable at the top of each run script to the correct location (the path should already be correct if you are using the tutorial virtual machine).

-Finally, you need to `download and extract the loop hash database <https://guybrush.ucsf.edu/loophash_db.tar.gz>`_ we'll be using.
+Finally, you need to `download and extract the loop hash database <https://guybrush.ucsf.edu/loophash_db.tar.gz>`_ we'll be using (this is already done in the tutorial virtual machine).
 Save it (or symlink it) directly into this folder with the folder name ``loophash_db``.

 Input information